Code-Institute-Submissions/b1ndark-project1/README.md

 - #### Home Page

-    - The Home page presents a photo of Benagil cave located in Algarve
+    - The Home page presents a photo of Benagil cave located in Algarve.
     - The Home page presents a brief introduction to the user what Algarve is and where is it.

     ![image](assets/images/readme-images/homepage.png)